andrewdangelo/42_DSD_Project/README.md

  * *green_out*: ( output pin ) 4 bit color output to the green vga pins.
  * *blue_out*: ( output pin ) 4 bit color output to the blue vga pins.

  The _MouseDisplay.vhdl_ file __ONLY__ displays the mouse cursor on a vga screen.
-If you want to implement mouse functionality you will need to use a separate additional file that is also present in this repo: _MouseCtl.vhdl_ .
+If you want to implement mouse functionality you will need to use a separate additional files.

+ ### Changing Cursor color, shape, and size

+ The _MouseDisplay.vhdl_ file is set by default to display a 16 x 16 pixel black and white cursor.
+For a matter of demonstration purposes, the steps below will describe how to change the size of the cursor from 16 x 16 pixels to 32 x 32 pixels:
+      1. Locate `type displayrom` ( around line 135 ) and change `array(0 to 255)` to `array(0 to 1023)`.
+      2. Scroll down to `constant mouserom`, comment out the 16 bit default, and uncomment the 32 bit pixel array.

+You may have noticed that the `constant mouserom` is an array consiting of 2 bit pairs of the combinations, 00, 01, or 1x.

  ### Adding Cursor Functionalities-- click, scroll, etc.

+ To add cursor functionalities such as clicking and scrolling two files must added in addition to the _MouseDisplay.vhdl_ file: _MouseCtl.vhdl_ and _PS2_interface.vhdl_.

+ The _MouseCtl.vhdl_ file is dependent upon the _PS2_interface.vhdl_ file which validates and delegates data recieved from the USB mouse device.